JuanSync7/Project_Chimera/INTERACTIVITY_GUIDE.md

 *   **Visibility**:
     *   The `<MobileMenu>` component's rendering is conditional on the `isMobileMenuOpen` state.
 It only renders if `isMobileMenuOpen` is `true`.
     *   The `aria-expanded` attribute on the mobile menu button in `<Header>` is also tied to this state.
+    *   The `MobileMenu` itself becomes sticky below the header when open.

-## 3. Pipeline Section Tabs (`src/components/chimera/sections/PipelineSection.tsx`)
+## 3. Pipeline Section Tabs (Main Page - `src/components/chimera/sections/PipelineSection.tsx`)

-The "AI-Powered Design Pipeline" section uses a tabbed interface to display different stages.
+The "AI-Powered Design Pipeline" section on the main page uses a tabbed interface to display different stages.

 *   **State**: An `activeTab` state variable (string) is managed within the `<PipelineSection>` component.
 It stores the `id` of the currently selected tab.
 *   **Mechanism**:
-    *   The `PIPELINE_TABS` array in `src/lib/chimera/constants.ts` defines the data for each tab, including a unique `id`.
+    *   The `PIPELINE_TABS` array in `src/lib/chimera/constants.ts` defines the data for each tab, including a unique `id` and an icon.
     *   When a tab button is clicked, its `onClick` handler calls `setActiveTab` with the `id` of the clicked tab.
 *   **Content Display**:
     *   The content area renders the details of the `PipelineTab` whose `id` matches the current `activeTab` state.